pluralsight/guides/published/swift/protocol-oriented-programming-in-swift/article.md

 Wrong!
 Having to rely on a base class for default implementation would eclipse the benefits of protocols.
 Besides, that would not work for value types.
 Luckily, there is another way: protocol extensions are the way to go!
 In Swift, you can extend a protocol and provide default implementation for methods, computed properties, subscripts and convenience initializers.
-In the following example, I provided default implementation for calculated property uuid.
+In the following example, I provided default implementation for the type method uid().

 ```
 extension Entity {
-    func uid() -> String {
+    static func uid() -> String {
         return UUID().uuidString
     }
 }